 Whether it’s supporting a client to maintain their flat, finding local employment opportunities or simply going for a coffee and chat – our team are there throughout a service user’s recovery journey.

-The activities we provide form a vital part of each service user’s recovery journey.
+The activities we provide form a vital part of each person’s recovery journey.

-- Regular healthy living walks in partnership with Live Well Suffolk
+- Healthy living walks in partnership with One Life Suffolk

 - Trips to the coast and local attractions